 Yes, I find German especially abstruse in this regard.

-But Wikipedia usually gives a breakdown, and has a pretty good amount of etymological information:
+But Wiktionary usually gives a breakdown, and has a pretty good amount of etymological information:

 There's also etymological information in German here (which I myself can't really read at this point, but putting it into Google Translate provides some help):